Red Hen Publications

 • • • •

 Keep in mind that we also get a certain amount of suggestion in canon that the war had recently taken a turn for the worse.
 The Ministry may have implemented its shoot-to-kill policy about that time, and that must have been in response to something.
-Albus Dumbledore can hardly have been in favor of this development, for it sets a very bad precedent.
+Albus Dumbledore can hardly have been in favor of this development, for it set a very bad precedent.
 The policy has to have been approved by the Wizengamot — probably over his objections — in reaction to some sudden escalation or advantage being displayed by the enemy.

 Point: this maybe-Prophecy of Trelawney’s is probably the most hopeful development that Dumbledore’s seen in years.
 It’s completely chaotic, and it would mean going directly counter to Ministry policy of suppressing the things to do anything about it.